osmosis-labs/osmosis/x/smart-account/README.md

 between an account and a list of authenticators.
 A user can add or remove authenticators from their account using the `MsgAddAuthenticator` and `MsgRemoveAuthenticator` messages.

-Some authenticators may require additional data specific to the user being authenticated.
-To handle this, the user can store data for each of their authenticators.
+Some authenticators may require additional config specific to the user being authenticated.
+To handle this, the user can store config data for each of their authenticators.

 ### Messages